flecheria/TemplateAdskInventor/README.md

 DataVersion - (Optional) Specifies the version of add-in data contained within Inventor documents that this version of the add-in supports.
 This is used by add-ins that store migrating data in Inventor documents, which is indicated by the "DocumentInterests" set on the document.

 UserInterfaceVersion - (Optional) Specifies the version of the add-in's user interface.
-Changing this version results in all of the add-in�s UI getting cleaned up during Inventor start-up.
+Changing this version results in all of the add-in's UI getting cleaned up during Inventor start-up.

 Below elements are specifically for translator add-ins.